matheuspolitano/MyArticles/article-7/README.md

 ```

-The code snipped above has used Function Option Pattern, now it's possible personalise the values through `Generic Helper Functions` WithTimeOut or WithPort.
+The code snippet mentioned leverages the Functional Options Pattern, allowing for customization of values through Generic Helper Functions like WithTimeOut or WithPort.

-Notice that we just have showed the `main` using the Options Pattern not the over all implementation.
-I've wanted point out how easy is use this methods instead pass the value directly.
-Couples advantages of use that Pattern:
+It's important to note that we've only showcased the main function using the Options Pattern, not the entire implementation.
+The goal here is to highlight how straightforward it is to use these methods instead of passing values directly.
+Some advantages of using this pattern include:

-- `Flexible`: It allows for easy addition of new options without breaking existing code.

-- `Scalable`: The pattern scales well with complex configurations and evolving software requirements.

-- `Readable`: Code using functional options is often more readable than alternatives, making it easier to understand what options are being set.

-- `Intuitive`: The pattern leverages Go's first-class functions and closures, making it intuitive for those familiar with these concepts.

-- `Customizable`: Offers a high degree of customization, allowing developers to define options that can precisely control the behavior of their objects.

-- `Maintainable`: The pattern promotes maintainability by keeping configuration logic centralized and decoupled from the object's core functionality.
+`Enhanced Readability`: By using named options, the code becomes self-documenting.
+You can easily understand what configuration is being applied without digging into the details of each function.

+`Flexibility in Configuration`: You can provide defaults and allow the consumer of your code to override them as needed without changing the function signature.

+`Scalability`: Adding new options is simple and doesn't break existing code.
+You can introduce additional functionalities without affecting the consumers of your code.

+`Improved Code Maintenance`: Since the options are functions, they encapsulate the logic for setting up the object, reducing the complexity of the initialization code and making it easier to maintain.

+`Decoupled Code`: This pattern helps in keeping your code decoupled and easy to test, as you can mock these options in your unit tests.

+In summary, the Functional Options Pattern offers a robust, maintainable, and flexible approach to configuring objects in Go, making it a valuable technique for building scalable and clean applications

-But is missing the full implementation, `how create a Generic Helper  Function` and `how implement them into a Factory Method`?
+However, what remains to be addressed is the comprehensive implementation details, specifically how to create a `Generic Helper Function` and how to seamlessly integrate these functions into a Factory Method.

 ### How create a Generic Helper

-A import point about Generic Helper Functions, they dont execute any change to value that process is going just on the next step.
-They return a function that receive as argument own object and return an error.
+An important aspect to note about Generic Helper Functions is that they do not directly modify any values.
+Instead, these functions return another function that takes the object itself as an argument and may return an error.
+This design ensures that any changes to the object's state occur in a subsequent step, maintaining a clear separation of concerns.

-Then let's create a type return by Generic Helper Function
+Let's proceed by defining the type returned by a Generic Helper Function:

 ```
 type OptionsServerFunc func(c *Server) error
 ```

-Now that we have own type let's recreate the `WithPort` Generic Helper with an improvement.
-Some patterns and
+Now that we've established our custom type, let's refine the WithPort Generic Helper Function, incorporating best practices and improvements.
+Adhering to these guidelines enhances clarity and consistency:

--  Prefix name as `With` and field changed
+- Prefix the function name with With followed by the name of the field being modified.
--  Receive only one argument per function
--  Argument must has same type of the field who will receive
+- Ensure the function receives only one argument, which should be of the same type as the field it is intended to modify.
--  Must return a function with the assign operation
+- The function must return another function that performs the assignment operation.

-To show as error mechanism can be used we will add extra validation to check if the port range of 5000 to 9999,
+To illustrate how error handling can be integrated, we'll add validation to ensure the port is within the range of 5000 to 9999.

-Let's code
+Let's dive into the coding process:

 ```
 func WithPort(port int) OptionsServerFunc {